johbot1/GoTerm/README.md

 # GoTerm
-One of three Go! related projects for my final semester, this one a Terminal project
+One of three Go! related projects for my final semester, this one a Terminal based Number Guessing Game!

 ## Requirements:
 Golang v.1.23.6 or higher